Neck Pain

 All of these factors can increase or create foraminal stenosis in the neck, or spinal stenosis in the neck, causing neurological dysfunction and the commencement or aggravation of symptoms.

-Muscular Causes of Neck Pain Lying Down
+Muscular Causes of Pain Lying Down

 Neck muscle injuries, repetitive strain conditions, muscle imbalances and other soft-tissue pathologies might be worsened when reclining.
 Once again, position may make matters worse or better, so it is always worth experimenting to see how a change of posture may help or hinder the pain.